 Tips for Success

 First, while you have taken substantial courses in the school psychology program, please listen to your site supervisor and your administrators-they know the district protocol, so be wise and use their expertise to learn.
 Most importantly, do not be afraid to ask them for help if you are at a loss for what to do.
+Don’t be afraid to ask questions and defer to your supervisor if needed.
 In unexpected situations, remember to stay calm.
 School staff may panic in unexpected situations, but remain calm.
 If you are calm, they will be calm and more confident of your abilities.

 Second, your site values you enough to entrust you with their family of students.
 Hence, as a part of your campus team, take ownership of your clients.
 Get to know your students and think about what is best suitable for them as individuals.
 Be a team player, as you work with your school personnel to best serve your students, by appreciating the knowledge that your school staff brings to the table.
 Communication is key, which means both listening and explaining your plans to others.